 The Shift from Manual to AI Systems

-A few years ago, supply chain planners did a lot of manual work.
-They downloaded reports.
-They created complex Excel files.
-They spent weeks just trying to figure out how much product to send to a specific region.
-By the time they finished the plan, the market had already changed.
+A few years back, supply chain planners did a lot of manual work.
+They used to download reports, create complex excel sheets, and spend weeks just trying to figure out how much product to send to a particular region.
+By the time they finished creating the plan, the market would have changed.

-Now, we have ai systems.
-These tools run continuously.
-They update forecasts every single day.
-An ai-enabled supply chain does not wait for a monthly review meeting.
-It reacts right away, thanks to advanced ai and ml models.
-If a supplier in Asia is running behind schedule, the ai could automatically adjust the production schedule in North America.
+Today, we have something called AI systems.
+These systems operate 24/7.
+They update their forecasts every day.
+An AI-driven supply chain does not wait for a monthly review meeting.
+It does not wait.
+It acts instantly, courtesy of the power of AI and ML models.
+If a supplier in Asia is running behind schedule, the AI could instantly update the production schedule in North America.

-This is a massive shift.
-A modern chain planning and management system is completely different from the software we used ten years ago.
-Today, ai brings speed.
-AI delivers accuracy.
-And it frees up human workers to focus on solving big problems instead of just crunching numbers.
+It is a huge shift.
+A modern supply chain planning and management system is completely different from what we used ten years ago.
+Today, AI provides speed.
+AI provides accuracy.
+And AI provides free time for the human workforce to focus on the really hard problems, rather than simply trying to calculate numbers.

 Why Modern Supply Chains Need AI